sep/ots-ai-tutorial/README.md

 ##`./nlp/setup.sh`

-Sets up a virutal environment for the natural language processing tutorial and `pip` installs several python libraries used in the NLP tutorial, specifically:
+Sets up a virtual environment for the natural language processing tutorial and `pip` installs several python libraries used in the NLP tutorial, specifically: